Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 This is the category where Linode is strongest.

-Raff already has a live REST API, VPC automation, core VM lifecycle management, and specialized VM offerings.
-But several broader platform services are still publicly positioned as coming soon or beta/roadmap: managed Kubernetes, S3-compatible object storage, managed databases, load balancers, and the broader Raff Apps catalog.
+Raff already has live REST API access, VPC automation, core VM lifecycle management, S3-compatible object storage, one-click application workflows, snapshots, and backups.
+Several broader platform services are still positioned as roadmap or in development, especially managed Kubernetes and managed databases.

 If you want a provider that is primarily about strong VM economics with platform expansion underway, Raff is attractive.
 If you want a provider with more mature adjacent services right now, Linode is better positioned.